 Leave a Comment

 The word “Museum” stops many from considering a visit, even the well educated think “how boring”.
-Our day was enhanced by three museum visit that were not only not boring but also were Free not something we often find.
+Our day was enhanced by three museum visits that were not only not boring but also were Free – not something we often find.
 First stop was the Las Cruces Art Museum.
 We visited to see the current exhibition of the Gustave Baumann, a renowned New Mexico printmaker.
-Although we have several of his prints and books this show included many works we had never seen and we learned of Baumann’s talents as a marionette artist.
+Although we have several of his prints and books this show included many works we had never seen plus we learned of Baumann’s talents as a marionette artist.

 The Las Cruces Museum of Nature and Science is in an adjoining building.
 With the intention of just taking a peek the well presented exhibits lured us into a complete walkthrough.
 In the process we learned a great deal about the surrounding Chihuahuan Desert.
 Next door is the Branigan Cultural Center which we will check out on our next visit.

-Sixty miles west in Deming, New Mexico we made another discovery.
+Sixty miles west of Las Cruces, in Deming, New Mexico, we made another discovery.
 Again a particular interest drew us in only to find a treasure trove.
 The Luna County Museum is known for their collection of Mimbres Indian pottery.

-Two hours later we were still exploring the amazing collections found here.
+Two hours later we were still exploring the amazing collections found in the rambling structure.
 A thousand antique dolls, the military room, transportation wing, original art, western history, quilts, bells, on-and-on.
 Besides the Mimbres pottery the most amazing to us was the geode collection.
 This compares those we’ve in University Mineral Museum.
 We made a note to visit nearby Rockhound State Park on a future trip.

 March 27, 2014